Jeansen/jeansen.github.io/_posts/2019-07-09-how-to-configure-a-spi-st7735-tft-display-with-raspberry-pi.markdown

 |  8 | LED      |    23 |      | led   |

 Pins 2,3 and 6 will be used by SPI.
-Pins 1,4 and 5 will be used by the frame buffer (FB) driver.
+Pins 1,4 and 5 will be used by the frame buffer (fb) driver.
 Finally, pins 7 and 8 will be used for the power supply.

 Note that pin 5 may have different labels.
 On one TFT display it was labeled as `A0`, on another it is labeled `RS`.